 Vitreous detachment is very common and usually affects people over 50, although it occurs most frequently in those over age 80.
 You’re at increased risk if you’re nearsighted, have diabetes, or have had cataract surgery.

-I’m afraid there’s nothing you can do about the floaters.
+Although there is an experimental procedure in development to remove floaters using a laser (laser vitreolysis), the opinion widely held by opthalmologists is that there’s nothing you can do about them.
 There are no supplements I know of that can help with them.
 However, if they become so dense and numerous that they affect your vision, surgery may be recommended.
 In this procedure, called a vitrectomy, the vitreous is removed and replaced with a saline solution.
 This operation is risky – possible complications include retinal detachment, retinal tears, and cataract.
 I wouldn’t advise it for anyone whose sight isn’t significantly impaired by floaters.

 In general, I do recommend the following lifestyle measures for eye health: